10 easy ways to get to sleep

 Also, when in bed, perform a body-scan, where you travel through your entire body in your mind.
 Start with your toes, work your way up the foot to the ankles, lower legs, knees, and so on.
 Do the same for your back.
 This relaxes the body and some people experience falling asleep before they are done.

 How can your breathing help your fall asleep?
-We have found 3 different techniques that may do the trick:
+Below you will find 3 different techniques that may do the trick:

 1. The 4-7-8 technique